dlacheta01/dlacheta01/README.md

 - 👋 Hi, I’m @dlacheta01
-- 👀 I’m interested in Blockchain and Data Science/
+- 👀 I’m interested in Blockchain and Data Science.
 - 🌱 I’m currently learning Data Analytics, blockchain development, finance and economy.
 I'm also learning about bitcoin mining, ethereum mining, DeFi, InfoSec, among other things.
+I've studied programming with Python, and currently learning about Solidity.
+Also, I have experience in Power BI, and studied Tableau and Google Data Studio.
-- 💞️ I’m looking to collaborate on Blockchain projects as a Data scientist.
+- 💞️ I’m looking to collaborate on Blockchain projects as a Data analyst.
 - 📫 How to reach me ... please email me to dlacheta01@gmail.com.

 <!---